 We’re all living longer.
 According to a UN report, the number of people over 80 will more than triple by 2050.

-One of the paradoxes in product management is that there seems to be many more products launched than are ever withdrawn.
+One of the paradoxes in product management is that there seem to be many more products launched than are ever withdrawn.
 So, are products living longer too?
-In the product management lifecycle do they never get to the end-of-life stage?
+In the product management lifecycle, do they never get to the end-of-life stage?

 In the fast-moving world of technology, we don’t believe that’s true – products are being brought to market and replaced faster than ever.
 Even so, many older products are left to slowly sink into oblivion.
 We call these Iceberg or Coconut products.